johntelforduk/blackjack/README.md

 ("Q♦", [10])
 ("A♠", [1, 11])
 ~~~
+`card_value` is used to lookup cards in the strategy tables described below.
+All cards worth 10 points have a card_value of "10".
+Aces have a`card_value` of "A".

 #### Shoe

 The [Shoe](https://en.wikipedia.org/wiki/Shoe_(cards) is configured to contain 4 packs of cards.
 It is configured to have remaining cards discarded, and the shoe re-filled with a fresh set of 4 packs of cards when the penetration level of 75% is reached.
 Both of these settings can be altered by changing these attributes of the `Shoe` class,